David Thomson, 3rd Baron Thomson of Fleet: Personal life

-Thomson is the father of six children from four different mothers.
-With his first wife, Mary Lou La Prairie, he has two daughters: Thyra Nicole and Tessa Lys.
-With his second wife, Laurie Ludwick, Thomson has one son, Benjamin, born after Thomson left the marriage.
-With the actress Kelly Rowan, Thomson has a daughter.
-With his partner Severine Nackers, an employee of Sotheby's in London, Thomson has two daughters, Ottilie, born in 2015, and Elodie, born in 2018.
-His two youngest children live with their father and mother.
-Thomson was estranged from his eldest daughter, Thyra, for five years, with Thyra eventually suing her father over mismanagement of the family trusts.
+Thomson is the father of seven children from four different mothers.
+With his first wife, Mary Lou La Prairie, he has two daughters.
+With his second wife, Laurie Ludwick, Thomson has one son, born after Thomson left the marriage.
+With the actress Kelly Rowan, Thomson has a daughter, also born after Thomson left the relationship.
+With his partner Severine Nackers, a former employee of Sotheby's, Thomson has three daughters born between 2015 and 2021.
+His three youngest children live in Toronto with their father and mother.
+Thomson was estranged from his eldest daughter, for five years, with her eventually suing her father over mismanagement of the family trusts.
 The case was settled out of court in 2017.
-Three of his children live in London, UK, where Thomson retains several homes.

 Thomson is a patron of the Art Gallery of Ontario.
-With the death of his father, he became the 3rd Baron Thomson of Fleet on 12 June 2006, his 49th birthday.
+Upon the death of his father, he became the 3rd Baron Thomson of Fleet on 12 June 2006, his 49th birthday.
 He does not use this title in Canada.
 He is an avid art collector and owns the world's top collection of John Constable.

 Thomson has rarely given interviews to the press and maintains a low public profile.
 "The only substantial interview he has given was to James FitzGerald, who wrote a book about the elite private school (Upper Canada College) they both attended in Toronto", according to a 3 July 2006 article in The New York Times.
 "In his comments to Mr. FitzGerald 12 years ago, David had little positive to say about many people in the business world".
 In the interview, Thomson said: "When you try to live a more balanced life, traditional businessmen think that you are not a real man.
 But who is not the real man?
 You are telling me?
 You have not taken a weekend with your wife, you have no spare time that you use constructively, you do not have any hobbies, you do not know how to spell Mozart.
 And here you are telling me that I am weak?"

-Thomson lives alone in a private residence that also houses an underground art gallery, in the Rosedale neighbourhood of Toronto, Ontario.
+Thomson lives in Rosedale, Toronto, in a ravine compound that houses an underground art gallery.
+The house was previously owned by Toronto architect Raymond Moriyama.